Homesteading Family Logo

 Health Benefits of Fermented Cranberry Sauce

-This Thanksgiving, start a tradition of feeding your family REAL food by serving them fermented cranberry sauce instead of those cans that are filled with questionable ingredients.
+This Thanksgiving, start a tradition of feeding your family REAL food by serving them roast goose with fermented cranberry sauce instead of those cans that are filled with questionable ingredients.

-Besides all that, they’re just so delicious when paired alongside your Thanksgiving turkey!
-This Nantucket Cranberry Pie is another great recipe to add to your holiday menu.
+Besides all that, they’re just so delicious when paired alongside your Thanksgiving turkey and chestnut stuffing!
+A Nantucket Cranberry Pie is another great recipe to add to your holiday menu.

 How Long Do I Have to Ferment My Cranberries?